A Rather Weak 'Attempt' To Defend

 description of boiling actually).

-reply came from an Introductory Essay I wrote
+passage to which the above was a reply in fact came from an Introductory Essay

-published because several comrades found my main Essays either too long or too
+published on the Internet because several comrades found my main Essays either too long or too

 Please note that this Essay deals with very basic issues, even at the risk of